Income Tax Certificate Online

 Purpose

-It is used as proof of gross annual income to avail the benefits from government schemes, scholarships, housing schemes, loan applications, and social welfare programs.
+It is used as proof of gross annual family income (as certified by the competent revenue authority) to avail the benefits from government schemes, scholarships, housing schemes, loan applications, and social welfare programs.

 A detailed statement is filed annually with the Income Tax Department, declaring taxable income, deductions, and tax liability.
 It is used for tax compliance, claiming refunds, securing loans, visa applications, and building financial credibility.